chef-boneyard/chef-web-docs-2016/includes_error_messages/includes_error_messages_server_postgres_external_CSPG001.rst

 **Possible Causes**

-* This setting may not be changed after the |postgresql| remote instance is configured
+* This setting must be set before running ``chef-server-ctl reconfigure``, and may not be changed after

 .. warning:: Upgrading is not supported at this time.